-- Always add tags when submitting articles, images, book reviews, or timeline events.
+- Always add tags, but no more than three, when submitting articles, images, book reviews, or timeline events.

-- When adding a map, add tags of all the major locations shown and the time period.
+- When adding a map, add tags of the major locations shown and the time period.

 - When adding timeline events, add tags for the personalities, states, and events involved.

 - When adding images, add tags for which you believe this image is a useful illustration.
 Don’t overdo it, though: A map of Greece would certainly get the tag “Greece”, but a Greek vase should not be tagged with “Greece”, as that tag is too unspecific.
 Instead, it might be tagged with “Greek_Art”.